-- the order; a. - a statement of the reasons and the case documents relevant for authorisation. h
+- a. the order; - b. a statement of the reasons and the case documents relevant for authorisation.

 3 The compulsory measures court shall decide and provide a brief statement of the reasons within 5 days of the undercover investigation being ordered.
 It may grant authorisation subject to a time limit or other conditions, or request further information or investigations.